oisinmulvihill/handy-setups/README.rst

 meteorjs
 ~~~~~~~~

-This create a machine with MongoDB and Meteor installed ready to start
+This creates an ubuntu machine with MongoDB & Meteor installed ready to start
 development on.
 Internet access is needed for this machine to be provisioned.

 From the meteorjs directory start the machine::